ZizhangAi/Report-with-AntDesign/README.md

   the html to scale it down, because the report rendered by `phantomJS` is always bigger.
   - Now remove the `window.onload` method and run `npm run build`.
    Open`build/index.html`, change the absolute path from `/static/*` to `./static/*`.
-   Then copy everything in the build folder to `PhantomReport/static`.
+   Then copy everything in the `build` folder to `PhantomReport/static`.
   - Now you need to use `phantomJS` to open the index.html page and in your`page.evaluate` method, you'll be able to dispatch actions, much like what's done on the `window.onload` function.
+  When you need to debug the report, you can always debug in your browser.
   - One reminder is that for deployment, in the linux environment, you'll need to manually install `phantomJS`.
 But on your local machine `phantomJS` is automatically installed when you install the `phantomjs-node` package.

+  Special thanks to Zhengda for his awesome idea!